BApacemaker/primeCare/README.md

 Author : Mondoa Nelson

-PrimeCare is a Jave Enterprise Web application to Manage a Hospital.
+PrimeCare is a Java Enterprise Web application to Manage a Hospital.

 Modules
 --------------------------